 It was the big race day and Ben was listening to the crowd cheering as he watched his brother sprinting around the track.
 To this day he is still not sure what came over him, but he knew that he wanted people to cheer for him and so he ran.
 He jumped onto the track and started running and he made it at least 20m before collapsing.
 He was unfit, unprepared and he was wearing the wrong sort of clothes.
 Later it was agreed that it was a miracle that he had even made it 20m.
-Ben was sobbing as his father picked him up and carried him home.
+Ben cried and cried as his father picked him up and carried him home.

 Ben’s father decided to help him by getting a coach to work alongside him.
 The coach congratulated Ben on his effort and desire but explained that if he wanted to race well that he would have to train rather than just trying hard.
-Ben began to see that trying hard by itself had led to disappointment rather than training which involved discipline, regular exercise, the right diet and lifestyle changes that would lead to improvement.
-The going was slow (and I mean really slow) at first but Ben persevered under the watchful eye of his trainer.
+Ben began to see that trying hard by itself had led to disappointment rather than training which involved discipline, regular exercise, the right diet and lifestyle changes which would lead to improvement.
+The going was slow (and I mean really, really slow) at first but Ben persevered under the watchful eye of his trainer.

 Months later came the race.
 Ben believed it was his day, he had trained hard and he was in good shape, he had his running shoes and gear and his trainer had prepared him well.
 He looked athletic, he felt athletic and he felt like he was running faster than he had ever run before.
-As he ran it was like his trainer was with him, advising him and spurring him on every step of the way.
+As he ran he felt like his trainer was with him, advising him and spurring him on every step of the way.